Molecular Beam Epitaxy of Al$\mathrm{_{1-x}}$Sc$\mathrm{_{x}}$N Nanowires: Towards Group-III Nitride Piezoelectric Nanogenerators with Enhanced Response: Introduction

 Here, we aim to employ \AlScN nanowires in vertically integrated piezoelectric nanogenerators (VINGs) in order to overcome the piezoelectric performance limit of AlN.
 To our knowledge, there are three reports on the synthesis of such nanowires in the literature. \citet{bohnen_phys.statussolidia_2009} pioneered the growth of \AlScN nanowires by hydride vapor phase epitaxy in 2009, but achieved only a very low Sc incorporation of $x=0.05$.
 In contrast, \citet{zhang_crystengcomm_2024} sputtered \AlScN nanowires on TiN-buffered Si(111) substrates and achieved higher Sc contents ($0.08<x<0.17$), but with strong compositional gradients along the growth direction.
-Yet, their initial results point towards a strong enhancement of piezoelectric response upon Sc incorporation, similar to the thin film case.
-Finally, \citet{wang_acsappl.nanomater._2024} grew $\approx$100\,nm-long \AlScN segments on self-assembled GaN nanowires by plasma-assisted molecular beam epitaxy (MBE) and achieved a uniform Sc incorporation over a wide compositional range.
-However, the use of rather short \AlScN segments increases the probability of leakage currents, which would screen the piezoelectric charge during nanogenerator operation, particularly at low frequencies.
+Yet, their initial results point towards a strong enhancement of piezoelectric response upon Sc incorporation, as similarly reported for \AlScN thin films.
+Finally, \citet{wang_acsappl.nanomater._2024} grew $\approx$100\,nm-long \AlScN segments on self-assembled GaN nanowires by plasma-assisted molecular beam epitaxy (MBE) with a uniform Sc incorporation over a wide compositional range and achieved ferroelectric switching.
+The integration of \AlScN nanowires into functional nanogenerator devices remained yet undemonstrated.